alexbecker/blogdown/Readme.md

  * `--inline-css`: If this flag is passed, the recommended CSS will be inlined at the end of the output document.
  * `--inline-js`: If this flag is passed, the recommended JS will be inlined at the end of the output document.

+**Note:** The `inline-*` options require additional files (located in `assets`) to function.
+These will be installed at a known location if built with Cabal or Stack, but if the binary is run on a different machine (e.g. a webserver) then the binary is built on, the machine must also have the `assets` directory, and the directory containing `assets` should be supplied via the environment variable `blogdown_datadir_override`.

 ## Syntax

 ### Differences from Markdown